██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 VSCode Settings

-Automatically configures .vscode/settings.json with formatOnSave and the correct formatter.
+Automatically configures .vscode/settings.json with formatOnSave.

 Ready Scripts